nephila/djangocms-installer/docs/libraries.rst

 * postgresql (for ``psycopg``)
 * libmysqlclient (for ``Mysql-Python``)

+The actualy package name may vary depending on the platform / distribution you are using; you should make sure you have the library headers file installed (mostly contained in package with `-dev` in its name: e.g. `libjpeg-dev` for `libjpeg` library).

 Fixing libraries installation issues
 ------------------------------------

-If a native library is missing when installing a python package, the package installation may fail silently or the package may be missing some functionalities (e.g.: if libjpeg is not installed Pillow will be compiled without JPEG support).
+If a native library is missing when installing a python package, the package installation may fail silently or the package may be missing some functionality (e.g.: if libjpeg is not installed Pillow will be compiled without JPEG support).

 ``aldryn-installer`` tries to check for most common issues and will exit with